Sharp multiple testing boundary for sparse sequences: Introduction

-The previous discussion raises the following natural questions: \begin{itemize} \item how does the minimax risk $\fr(\Theta)$ behave for separated alternatives (e.g., for $\Theta=\Theta(M)$ with $M$ as in \eqref{boundrough}) when the infimum in \eqref{minimax} if taken over all possible procedures, not only thresholding ones? \item since multiple testing is ``easy'' when $M$ is large and impossible when $M$ is too small, what is the precise (asymptotic) boundary of signal strength $M$ for which $\fr(\Theta)$ goes from $0$ to $1$?
+The previous discussion raises the following questions: \begin{itemize} \item how does the minimax risk $\fr(\Theta)$ behave for separated alternatives (e.g., for $\Theta=\Theta(M)$ with $M$ as in \eqref{boundrough}) when the infimum in \eqref{minimax} if taken over all possible procedures, not only thresholding ones? \item since multiple testing is ``easy'' when $M$ is large and impossible when $M$ is too small, what is the precise (asymptotic) boundary of signal strength $M$ for which $\fr(\Theta)$ goes from $0$ to $1$?
 In other words, can one describe the transition from $0$ to $1$ in $\fr$ when $M$ decreases?
-This requires investigating the sharp minimax risk $\fr(\Theta)$. \item are there procedures that achieve the minimax risk, at least asymptotically, without knowledge of the sparsity parameter $s_n$? \item suppose that rather than the $s_n$ nonzero coordinates all equalling one signal value $M$, they can be divided into two different values $M_1$ and $M_2$ (e.g., as in Figure \ref{fig:mt_pb}, middle column).
-Is this an easier or more difficult multiple testing problem than the former? \end{itemize} These and more general questions are addressed in the sequel.
+This requires investigating the sharp minimax risk $\fr(\Theta)$. \item are there procedures that achieve the minimax risk, at least asymptotically, without knowledge of the sparsity parameter $s_n$? \item suppose that rather than the $s_n$ nonzero coordinates all equalling one signal value $M$, they can be divided into two different values $M_1$ and $M_2$ (e.g., as in Figure~\ref{fig:mt_pb}, middle column).
+Is this an easier or more difficult multiple testing problem than the former? \item (as asked by one referee:) under what assumptions on the noise can these questions can be addressed in a similar way? \item (as asked by one referee:) when $M$ is large, e.g. if $a>1$ in \eqref{boundrough}, what is the optimal convergence rate of the risk to zero and can one find a procedure achieving this rate? \end{itemize} These and more general questions are addressed in the sequel.